Revelation: Chapter 7

 • They will not suffer heat, a characteristic of the seven years of tribulation (not the global warming scenario being preached by some today, but a Godly heating)

-This group of tribulation saints will be seen again throughout many of the remaining chapters in Revelation that describe the seven years of tribulation, and will be pointed out then.
+This group of great tribulation saints will be seen again in the remaining chapters of Revelation.